tbergen1/servant-boilerplate-mean/README.md

 # Servant Boilerplate: MEAN Stack

-###Unstable - This is currently under active development, and will be ready for use in a few days.

-A Servant Boilerplate Application already integrated with Servant built on the MEAN (MongoDB, Express, Angular, Node) stack.
+A Servant Boilerplate Application already integrated with [Servant](https://www.servant.co) built on the MEAN (MongoDB, Express, Angular, Node) stack.
 Use this to rapidly build Servant applications by starting with this boilerplate application.
-We do!
+It's what we use! –  The Servant Team

 ## Features:

 * **Lean MEAN Stack:** There is very little bloat in this version of the MEAN stack.
 * **User Management:** User Authentication via Servant is already built and ready to use.
 Authentication libraries like Passport are not needed!
 * **Single Page Application:** Architected to be a Single Page Application.
-* **Database Not Necessary:** A MongoDB database is set-up, but since this is a Servant app, you may only need cookies to store minimal amounts of data.
+* **Database:** A MongoDB database is set-up and user records are stored automatically when a user connects their servants.
+* **Webhooks:** Webhook integration is already set up.
+Every time content is created/edited/destroyed on a Servant connected to this app, this app is notified.
 * **Production Optimizations:** Minifies javascript files for use in production and more.
 * **Servant Visual Elements:** Servant graphics, colors & fonts included for matching Servant's visual style

 ## Installation & Set-Up:

-### Part 1 – Register Your Application:
+### Register Your Application On Servant:

-Go to http://www.servant.co and register your application in the dashboard.
+Go to https://www.servant.co and register your application in the dashboard.

-Enter this Redirect URL: *http://localhost:8080/auth/servant/callback*
+Enter this Redirect URL: *http://localhost:8080/servant/callback*

-### Part 2 – Session Storage: Cookies or Database:
-necessary.
-However, this app is ready to be used with or without a database.
-##### How To Tell If You Need To Use A Database...

-* If you need to store additional data types that Servant does not work with, or expand upon the Data Archetypes, then we recommend using a database, and the application is set up to use MongoDB.

-* If you are planning on only modifying and displaying data hosted on Users' Servants, then we recommend not using a database.

-##### Setting Up Sessions Storage Using Cookies

-This is the fastest way to get up and running.
-The app is set up so that it will store the User's *Servant User ID, Access Token & Client Token* from their Servant account in cookies.
-A potential downside is that any time the server is restarted, the user will need to Connect again via the Connect Servant button.
-During development, this is kind of a pain, but the Connect process is quick and streamlined.
-Further, your production application won't be restarted frequently.

-Please note that we highly recommend getting an SSL certificate if you go this route.

-##### Setting Up Sessions Storage Using A Database

-## Deploying To Heroku:
+### Deploying To Heroku:

 Remember to set the following environment variables on your Heroku Server:
 * NODE_ENV = production
-* SERVANT_CLIENT_KEY = yourclientkey
+* SERVANT_CLIENT_ID = yourclientkey
 * SERVANT_SECRET_KEY = yoursecretkey

+Use this command:

+    heroku config:set SERVANT_CLIENT_ID=yourclientkey